-- 4.77 The bad debt provision forecast has been increased by an additional £1.5m in this financial year.
+- 4.86 The Concorde Sycamore Windsor (CSW) portfolio is maintaining a forecast £1.6m pressure.
+This could be reduced if the Sycamore building becomes operational within this financial year. - 4.87 The bad debt provision forecast has been increased by an additional £1.5m in this financial year.
 This is a prudent approach until such time as the data cleansing work and debt recovery and bad debt write offs work is completed.
-This project is yet to be instigated as other projects are higher priority hence the prudent assumption within the forecast. - 4.78 The pressures are partially offset by an additional £1.9m additional Homelessness Prevention Grant (HPG) and £0.4m underspend forecast on the smaller portfolios within temporary accommodation.
+This project is yet to be instigated as other projects are higher priority hence the prudent assumption within the forecast. - 4.88 The pressures are partially offset by an additional £1.9m additional Homelessness Prevention Grant (HPG) and £0.4m underspend forecast on the smaller portfolios within temporary accommodation.